qlrd/miniscript-presentation/main.typ

 @bip379 states that, given a combination of spending conditions, it is still highly nontrivial to:

-- finding the most economical script to implement it.
+- find the most economical script to implement it;

-- implements a composition of their spending conditions
+- implement a composition of their spending conditions;

 - find out what spending conditions it permits.